Campaigns sent using time-based scheduled delivery are delivered on specified days.

 If a user’s profile does not have enough data to calculate an optimal time, you can choose a backup method to either send during the most popular time to use the app amongst all users or a set custom fallback time.

-Intelligent Timing campaigns work best for one-off and recurring messages where there is some flexibility regarding delivery time - for instance, they aren’t well suited for breaking news or timed announcements.
+Intelligent Timing campaigns work best for one-off and recurring messages where there is some flexibility regarding delivery time such as when they aren’t well suited for breaking news or timed announcements.